jrkerns/pylinac/docs/source/picketfence.rst

 **Allowances**

 * The image can be any size.
-* Both leaf sizes can be analyzed (i.e. 5 and 10mm leaves for standard Millennium)
+* Various leaf sizes can be analyzed (e.g. 5 and 10mm leaves for standard Millennium).
+* Either standard or HD MLCs can be analyzed.
 * The image can be either orientation (pickets going up-down or left-right).
 * The image can be at any clinical SSD.
+* Any EPID type can be used (AS500, AS1000, AS1200).
+* The EPID panel can have an x or y offset (i.e. translation).

 **Restrictions**

     .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

-* The image must be an EPID dicom image.
+* The image must be a DICOM image acquired via the EPID.
 * Only Varian MLC models are supported (5/10mm or 2.5/5mm leaf combinations).
-* The delivery must be parallel to an image edge; i.e. the collimator should be 0, 90, or -90 degrees.
+* The delivery must be parallel to an image edge; i.e. the collimator should be at 0, 90, or -90 degrees.

 **Pre-Analysis**